Frequently asked questions

-- On the policy anniversary date premiums and benefits will increase if both the partner (if family funeral selected) and main insured are under 65
+- On the policy anniversary date premiums and benefits will increase if (if family funeral selected) main insured are under 65

 - As soon as either the main insured or partner turns 65 (on the policy anniversary cycle linked to their 65th birth date) the premium and benefit increases will STOP

-- This also means if either the partner or main member are OVER 65 at the start date of the policy there will be no premium or benefit increases on the policy
+- This also means if main member is OVER 65 at the start date of the policy there will be no premium or benefit increases on the policy.

-- For as long as both the main insured and partner are under the age of 65 the premium and benefit increases are compulsory
+- For as long as the main insured is under the age of 65 the premium and benefit increases are compulsory.

 The process of changing or substituting one insurance policy for another by cancelling the current policy.
-For example, when a client wants to replace their current policy from insurer A or B for the Two Mountains Life Series V2 policy.
+For example, when a client wants to replace their current policy from insurer A or B for the Two Mountains Family plan policy.

 WHAT IMPACT DOES IT HAVE?